 Cherries

-Karen- I don’t know if it really belongs on a Traditional German Christmas Dinner Menu, but after a heavy meal, my mom never put out a rich dessert.
+I don’t know if it belongs on a Traditional German Christmas Dinner Menu, but we didn’t have a rich dessert after a heavy meal.
 Instead, she always served a bowl of Cherry Compote.
 She made it herself from the cherries that she froze in the summertime.
-It’s quite simple.
-Put the Cherries into a pot, add some water and sugar (maybe a cinnamon stick) and cook until the cherries are softening a bit.
-Taste to make sure it’s sweet enough, and maybe add more sugar.
-(Start with 2 pounds cherries, 1/2 cup water, 1/4 cup sugar).
+It’s pretty simple.
+Put the cherries into a pot, add some water and sugar (maybe a cinnamon stick), and cook until the cherries soften.
+Taste to ensure it’s sweet enough.
+(Start with 2 pounds of cherries, 1/2 cup water, and 1/4 cup sugar).
 The syrup shouldn’t be too thick.
 (Put out little bowls or make sure there are saucers to collect the pits)

 Most of these Recipes Can be Found in the Easy German Cookbook